 Gameplay And Controls

 The Witcher Battle Arena is played in a top-down isometric view in a number of small arenas populated with control beacons.
 You and your teammates must capture these beacons to drain the enemy team's energy until it hits zero.
 There are nine different heroes to unlock, each of which has different skins and weapons that can be equipped.
-So, as you're playing you see the same nine characters over and over, but they don't actually look the same.
-Read More
+So, Read More